Economics

 ECO 212 - Economic Statistics

 Prerequisites: MAT 102 or permission of instructor.
+An in

 Description: An introduction to economic statistics.
 Topics covered include review of statistical inference, time series analysis, index numbers and introduction to econometrics.
 This course will help students understand the construction and uses of business, government and other social statistics.
 Topics will include the CPI, GNP, and risk analysis.
 SUNY GEN ED-GSBS; NCC GEN ED-SBS